Novel therapy for Metachromatic Leukodystrophy - A SuPerTurbo-ASA – An engineered enzyme for use in gene therapy and enzyme replacement therapy

 Metachromatic leukodystrophy (MLD) is a lysosomal storage disease caused by the deficient activity of arylsulfatase A (ASA).
 ASA catalyzes the degradation of myelin lipid sulfatides.
 In patients suffering from MLD, sulfatides are not metabolized, accumulate strongly in cells of the nervous system and cause demyelination.
 Severe neurological symptoms are the result and lead to death.

 Bilder & Videos

-SuPerTurbo-ASA is the subject-matter of two pending patent applications and can be licensed for the development and commercialisation of an enzyme replacement therapy for MLD patients.
+SuPerTurbo-ASA is the subject-matter of two pending patent applications and can be licensed for the development and commercialisation of a gene therapy or/and an enzyme replacement therapy for MLD patients.

 - DE anhängig

 StichworteArylsulfatase A (ASA), half-life, activity, permeability, blood-brain barrier, enzyme replacement therapy, metachromatic leukodystrophy (MLD), lysosomal storage disease